nandannmenon/quorum-gme-mpi-project/README.md

-# Extended Group Mutual Exclusion in MPI
+# Quorum based Extended Group Mutual Exclusion in MPI

 This project is a **C and MPI implementation** of the distributed algorithm from the paper: